 The Realm of T’Rannah is a wild and wonderous place.
 At every show, our PCs (paying customers) help decide where our intrepid heroes will voyage to by picking a location on their map found in their players handbooks.

 1 – The Hellhound’s Adventurer’s Guild (Bad Dog Comedy Theatre)

-This was our heroes’ old haunt before Drofguad the Terrible unleashed darkness o’er the land.
-It’s a cheery, multi-culture/race/classial place where adventurers come to get employment, either with quests posted with ALBERTA the barkeep (a lizard-man from points west) or from townsfolk who come in with emergencies.
+This was our heroes’ old haunt before Drofguod the Terrible unleashed darkness o’er the land.
+It’s a cheery, multi-culture/race/class-ial place where adventurers come to get employment, either with quests posted with Alberta the barkeep (a lizard-man from points west) or from townsfolk who come in with emergencies.

 2 – Chrispy Pits (Christie Pits Park)